-Following the steps in this guide will deliver Ebsta's customer intelligence platform in Salesforce.
+Following the steps in this guide will enable Salesforce Administrators to install, configure and rollout Ebsta's relationship intelligence platform in Salesforce.

-Ebsta in Salesforce is a security approved managed package application installed from the Salesforce App Exchange.
-Installation requires a Salesforce Administrator.
-Following installation, the Administrator must connect to Ebsta.
-This connection is used for all Bulk API operations used in the building the company network and relationship scoring mechanisms.
+Following installation, Ebsta must be connected to Salesforce.
+This connection is used for all Bulk API operations used in the building of the company network and relationship scoring mechanisms.

 Ebsta can display contextually relevant information on any standard or Custom Object in Classic or Lightning mode.
-Ebsta's front-end component needs to be added to the Page Layout of each desired Object e.g. Accounts, Leads and Opportunities.
+Ebsta's front-end component can be added to the Page Layout of each desired Object e.g. Accounts, Leads and Opportunities.